If you are interested in a career in finance, the Nicholls College of Business is the right place.

 Beta Alpha Psi recognizes outstanding academic achievements in the field of accounting and finance; promotes the study and practice of accounting and finance; provides opportunities for self-development, service, and association among members and practicing accounting and finance professionals; and encourages a sense of ethical, social, and public responsibility.

-• declared accounting or finance as their major,
+• declared accounting, finance, or CIS as their major,

-• completed two years of college and one upper-level accounting or finance course,
+• completed two years of college and one upper-level accounting, finance, or CIS course,

-• maintained a GPA of at least 3.0 in upper-level accounting or finance courses and
+• maintained a GPA of at least 3.0 in upper-level accounting, finance, or CIS courses and

 • an overall GPA of at least 3.0 or GPA of 3.25 or better on the most recent 30 hours